Dependency Pairs for Expected Innermost Runtime Complexity and Strong Almost-Sure Termination of Probabilistic Term Rewriting: Preliminaries

-Finally, we recapitulate a basic approach to prove termination and to infer upper bounds on the runtime complexity via polynomial\footnote{In this paper, we focus on polynomial interpretations with natural coefficients for simplicity, but our results can be extended to other interpretations where one can define an addition and expected value operation $\IE(\cdot)$, e.g., matrix interpretations \cite{DBLP:journals/jar/EndrullisWZ08}.} interpretations.
-A \emph{polynomial interpretation} is a $\Sigma$-Algebra $\I: \Sigma \to \IN[\Var]$ that maps every function symbol $f \in \Sigma_k$ to a polynomial $\I_f$ over $k$ variables with natural coefficients.
+Finally, we recapitulate a first approach to prove termination and to infer upper bounds on the runtime complexity via polynomial\footnote{In this paper, we focus on polynomial interpretations with natural coefficients for simplicity, but our results can be extended to other interpretations where one can define an addition and an expected value operation, e.g., matrix interpretations \cite{DBLP:journals/jar/EndrullisWZ08}.} interpretations.
+A \emph{polynomial interpretation} is a $\Sigma$-algebra $\I: \Sigma \to \IN[\Var]$ that maps every function symbol $f \in \Sigma_k$ to a polynomial $\I_f$ over $k$ variables with natural coefficients.
 As usual, $\I$ is homomorphically extended to terms. $\I$ is \emph{monotonic} if $x > y$ implies $\I_f(\ldots,x,\ldots) > \I_f(\ldots,y,\ldots)$ for all $f \in \Sigma$ and $x,y \in \IN$.
-We call $\I$ a \textit{complexity polynomial interpretation} (CPI)\footnote{The reason for the name CPI is that only such polynomial interpretations give rise to polynomial upper bounds when analyzing runtime complexity.} if for all constructors $f \in \SignatureC$ we have $\I_{f}(x_1, \ldots, x_k) = a_1 x_1 + \ldots + a_k x_k + b$, where $b \in \IN$ and $a_i \in \{0,1\}$.\footnote{For monotonic CPIs one must have $a_i = 1$, but in \Cref{sec:red-pair} we will consider weakly monotonic CPIs, where $a_i \in \{0,1\}$ is possible.} While arbitrary monotonic polynomial interpretations can be used to prove termination of TRSs \cite{lankford1979proving}, monotonic CPIs are needed to infer a polynomial runtime bound from such a termination proof \cite{bonfante2001algorithms,DBLP:conf/rta/HofbauerL89}.
+We call $\I$ a \textit{complexity polynomial interpretation} (CPI) if for all constructors $f \in \SignatureC$ we have $\I_{f}(x_1, \ldots, x_k) = a_1 x_1 + \ldots + a_k x_k + b$, where $b \in \IN$ and $a_j \in \{0,1\}$ for all $1 \leq j \leq k$.\footnote{For monotonic CPIs one must have $a_j = 1$, but in \Cref{sec:red-pair} we will consider weakly monotonic CPIs, where $a_j \in \{0,1\}$ is possible.} While arbitrary monotonic polynomial interpretations can be used to prove termination of TRSs \cite{lankford1979proving}, monotonic CPIs are needed to infer a polynomial runtime bound from such a termination proof \cite{bonfante2001algorithms,DBLP:conf/rta/HofbauerL89}.
+So the reason for the name CPI is that only such polynomial interpretations give rise to polynomial upper bounds when analyzing runtime complexity.